 The artistic practice of Henk Peeters was known for its diversity in material and technique, going from burned canvasses to readymades bought in chainstores.
 Often these objects show a strong duality between being both tactile and untouchable.
 As the artist once said: “with my work, I have always wanted it to look just as fresh as if it was in the HEMA (the Dutch chain store).
 It must not be artified...
 I had no need for artistic cotton wool.”

-The Peeters archive is a physical part of the RKD (The Hague) and partly at the 0-Archive in Stavoren (NL).
-The digital Peeters archive is maintained by 0-projects.
+The Peeters archive is a physical part of the RKD in The Hague (NL).